 And while the Americans living in France may be far from home, that won’t stop thousands of them celebrating – even if they don’t get the public holiday like they do back home and have to miss out on watching the Macy’s Thanksgiving Day Parade and American football on TV.

-American restaurants in Paris that run special Thanksgiving nights will have been booked out for months.
+American restaurants in Paris that run special Thanksgiving nights usually get booked up months in advance.

-So, instead many will gather in groups, sometimes huge groups, across France to devour the traditional turkey with cranberry sauce (if they can find it) and take advantage of their adopted home by sinking a few glasses of French wine, no doubt.
+So, instead many will gather in groups across France to devour the traditional turkey with cranberry sauce and take advantage of their adopted home by sinking a few glasses of French wine, no doubt.